 When you need to find articles, the first place to look is in the library databases.

 Some databases are general and others cover specific subject areas.
 A good place to start searching for articles is the database Academic Search Complete, because it covers a wide range of subjects and contains many articles in full-text.
-Databases that cover specific subject areas are located under the "Find a database by subject area."
-For example, if you need articles about attention deficit disorder, select the Psychology category to view databases which contain articles on Psychology.
-PsycINFO is a good choice for articles on the psychological aspects of the disorder, MEDLINE for the medical aspects, and ERIC for the educational.
+There are also subject specific Databases.

 You can find a database by browsing for them in the subject area listing or the alphabetical listing.
 Top databases, like Academic Search Complete, are located in the drop-down menu, "Top Databases," on the library's homepage.